skawo/GodMode9-with-Cartridge-Fixer/README.md

    SD:/gm9/out/
    ```

 <b>This will take a while.
 As in, it can take more than a day for heavily corrupted carts.
 You can close the 3DS while this is happening.</b><br>​ The time it takes to restore a cartridge depends on how corrupted it is.
 The ETA shown in the program assumes all blocks will pass on first try - it does not show how long the fixing will actually take.
+You will also likely have to run the process multiple times before it fully stabilises - each subsequent run should take less time, though.

 As long as the "Current hash" value is changing, the program is doing its thing.
 If "Current hash" stops updating, the refresh function has stopped working and that block will be skipped after 20 tries without change.
 You can try to use the SELECT mode to see if it helps that block recover.